VerseMetaVerse/UnrealVerse/README.md

 - A collection of usage examples for verse within unreal engine for fortnite - https://github.com/wassti/Verse_Boilerplate
 - Testing ground for the Verse language in Unreal Engine for Fortnite -  https://github.com/Androoideka/uefn-verse-lab
+- TycoonKitX is a comprehensive tycoonkit meant to be easily expanded upon! - https://github.com/Tsaryii/ProjectOST
 - Modular & Dynamic Verse Tycoon Kit. https://github.com/Tsaryii/TycoonKitX
 - A free tycoonkit to use in UEFN https://github.com/Tsaryii/SuperKitX-1.0.1